When and How Did Music Therapy Get It's Start

 Whoever wrote this was ahead of their time...

 We’ve analyzed some early accounts of the utilization of music therapy.
 We see that using music for therapeutic purposes has been a concept for many years.
-All the way back into the times of Ancient Greece.
 However, there was no such thing as a “music therapist” and the term “music therapy” wasn’t conceived at this time.
 Now, let’s see where music therapy began as a formal profession.

 After people saw the effect music therapy had on veterans, they began to look deeper into what this practice could do for individuals dealing with mental health issues.
 In the 1940s, people in America started to examine the opportunities that music therapy presented as a clinical practice.
 The topic began to be discussed in more educational outlets.
 More books, articles, and case studies delivered information about music therapy.
-There was a great spark in awareness of music therapy.
-People began to arise as early innovators in the field of music therapy.
+There was a great spark in awareness, and people began to arise as early innovators in the field.
 They took research and implementation of music therapy tactics to a new level.

 The American Music Therapy Association sheds light on some of music therapy’s most influential people.